ritakahn is the

 How did you become interested in food?

 I can never truly say where I’m from.
 We’d have sit over some wine for that.
-So instead I’ll just say exactly where I happen to hold keys to right at that moment.
-I have been known to say I’m German in a fleeting moment with the feeling of inclusion with the crew I was travelling with.
-Only to re-think my answer moments later after my selfinflicted shock.
+So instead I’ll just say exactly wherever I happen to hang my hat right at that moment.
+I have been known to say I’m German in a fleeting moment when overcome with the feeling of inclusion with the crew I was travelling with, only to re-think my answer moments later after my initial shock.

-But seriously, I grew up equally in Taiwan and New Zealand.
-My Taiwanese knowledge is so weak compared to my older brother’s that I never can say I fully belong to the Taiwanese culture.
-I’ve orientated and moulded myself towards the New Zealand culture for so long that I feel more Kiwi but there is an undeniable lack of affliation there too.
-And then there are my friends in Australia who are almost like family to me, who sees me as an Aussie more than I see myself as one, and where I’ve also lived equal amount of time in Taiwan and New Zealand.
-So in the end, I am equally a foreigner at these three places as I am a daughter of the land.
-Which makes me an eternal outsider.
+But seriously, I spent my youth equally in Taiwan and New Zealand.
+My Taiwanese knowledge is so weak and lacking compared to my older brother’s that I never can say I fully belong to the Taiwanese culture.
+I’ve orientated and moulded myself to fit the New Zealand culture for so long that I feel more Kiwi, but there is still an undeniable lack of affiliation there too.
+And then there are my friends in Australia who are almost like family to me and who see me as an Aussie more than I see myself as one.
+I’ve also lived there for an equal amount of time.
+So in the end, I am as much a foreigner in these three places as I am a daughter of the land… which makes me an eternal outsider.

-I think being born in Asia, now when I say Asia, I do mean the whole continent.
-We are all just born food obsessed or at least groomed to be.
+I think being born in Asia.
+Now, when I say Asia, I do mean the whole continent.
+We are all just born food-obsessed or at the very least we are groomed to be.
 It’s in our DNA.
-The only other body of people that can rival ‘Asians’ are the Italians and for some reason, I married one.
-I remember once we drove from Milan to Berlin after Christmas with two Italians in the car.
+The only other body of people that can rival Asians are the Italians and, for some reason, I married one.
+Once we drove from Milan to Berlin after Christmas with two Italians in the car.
 We talked about food for 13 hours – nonstop.
-So for me the love of food was inherently there, but the real understanding of food came when I did my 6-month kitchen Stagier in a snooty golf course on Lake Geneva.
-I was studying Hotel Management at this Hogwarz-esque looking school further down on the lake.
-And as part of our first year training, we had to be placed in the food and beverage industry for 6 months.
-Despite having to cook for our fellow students 6 months prior and having to study the mother-of-all cook books from our very old French head chef.
-It was really when I got into a professional kitchen that served a classic French Bistro menu for lunch and equally classic French dinner menu for dinner (not to mention the preparation of the thousands of Chocolate Truffle ordered from the club members for Christmas) that I really became interested in food.
+So my love of food was already inherently there, but the real understanding of food came when I did my 6-month kitchen Stagier in a snooty golf club on Lake Geneva.
+I was studying Hotel Management at this Hogwartz-esque school further down on the lake.
+And as part of our first year’s training, we had to be placed in the food and beverage industry for 6 months.
+Despite previously having been required to cook for our fellow students and having to study the mother-of-all cook books from our eccentrically aging French chef, it was only when I stepped into a professional kitchen that served a classic French Bistro menu for lunch and an equally classic French dinner menu for dinner, that I became truly interested in food.

-I didn’t walk away from all this being able to prepare a classic whatever sauce you throw at me.
-I was merely the kitchenhand by day and Entremetier by night.
-But I did walk away with an impeccable ability so have a neat and precise station.
-With my mis-en-plus all in the correct order, ready for a busy dinner service.
-And I know the order of preparation was as important as making sure you had the right amount of seasoning.
+And look, I didn’t walk away from all this being able to prepare a classic-whatever-sauce-you throw-at-me.
+I was merely the “salad girl” and the one steaming the rice and putting the pre-cut, pre-steamed, pre quarter-cut radishes in the pan for sautéing.
+But I did walk away with an impeccable ability to have a neat and precise station with my mis-en-plus in the correct order for a busy plate up dinner session.
+I knew the order of preparation was as important as making sure you had the right amount of seasoning.
+I knew the exact steps needed to roll 5000 French Chocolate truffles for club members who had pre-ordered them for the coming Christmas.
 But what I really wanted to know was how to create the taste of my mother.